The Getty

 Required fields and minimal records

-Implementers: Developers and other implementers of the Getty Vocabularies should refer to this document to extrapolate information that will aid in understanding and presenting the Getty Vocabulary data correctly.
+Implementers: Developers and other implementers of the Getty Vocabularies should refer to this document to extrapolate information that will aid in understanding and presenting the Getty Vocabulary data correctly and as intended.

 VCS: The custom-built editorial system used by the Getty Vocabulary Program is called "VCS" (Vocabulary Coordination System).
-You may find occasional references to "VCS" in this document, for the benefit of Vocabulary Program editors or others using this particular system.
-The Vocabulary databases comprise relational tables and allow construction of rich data in compliance with international standards for thesauri.
-In addition to creating polyhierarchies, linking associative relationships, creating terms and other data in multiple languages, and other typical funtions required by a thesaurus-construction system, VCS is optimized for loading contributions, merging contributions representing the same concept, citing preferences to allow alternate points of view, and tracking revision histories over long periods of time.
+We have tried to eliminate reference to this system, because these guidelines are system-neutral; however, you may find legacy occasional references to "VCS" in this document.
+The Vocabulary databases in which the contributions are compiled and edited comprise relational tables and allow construction of rich data in compliance with international standards for thesauri (ISO and NISO).
+In addition to creating polyhierarchies, linking associative relationships, creating terms and other data in multiple languages, and other typical funtions required by a thesaurus-construction system, the Vocabulary Program system is optimized for loading contributions, merging contributions representing the same concept, citing preferences to allow alternate points of view, and tracking revision histories over long periods of time.

 2.1.2.1